Human Enhancement Military. What are experiments in the military? 5 methods, ranging from drugs to exoskeletons and brain-computer interfaces.

 Under the N3 program, which stands for Next Generation Nonsurgical Neurotechnology, DARPA is investigating whether they can use non-invasive BCI for driving vehicles and weapons.
 BCI stands for brain-computer interfacing [link at the bottom].

-Researchers from the University of Delft investigate the use of advanced systems to enhance military personnel in targeting decisions [link at the bottom].
+Researchers from the University of Delft (the Netherlands) investigate the use of advanced systems to enhance military personnel in targeting decisions [link at the bottom].
 They examine how moral and legal objectives can best be implemented within the design and development of military command and control systems, and investigate how current and emerging combat systems and targeting technologies are challenging our understanding and interpretation of Just War Theory and the Laws of Armed Conflict.